uxking/wordpress-image/README.md

 >Ports are in the format of: `<localhost port>:<container port>` example: `8080:80`

+>Point your browser to the http://host:port/ and run the setup.

-### No DB is included.
+#### No DB is included.
 Choose an approriate host for the DB.